CarlQLange/PCAXIS/README.md

 Mathematica importer for the PC-AXIS Data Cube format
 -----------------------------------------

-Place the "Formats" directory in `$UserBaseDirectory`/SystemFiles.
+Place the "PCAXIS" directory in `$UserBaseDirectory/SystemFiles/Formats`.

 Now `Import["easytest.px","PCAXIS"]` should work.